24th Sunday in Ordinary Time (B)

 What then shall we make of the cross?
 One thing’s for sure: we don’t want to make our faith a somber affair, nor Isaiah’s vision the program of Christian life: I gave my back to those who beat me, my cheeks to those who plucked my beard; My face I did not shield from buffets and spitting (I).
 I don’t know about you, but beating and plucking, and buffeting and spitting, aren’t my idea of good news.
 And yet, the prophet says he’s speaking to the weary a word that will rouse them (I).

 So we ask the question, “What in the cross can rouse the weary?”
 Maybe it has something to do with that business about “saving one’s life.”
 There’s something which could rouse a weary person; something that sounds like good news.
 After all, who doesn’t want to “save” his or her life?
-Who among those poor people on 9/11 whose anniversary is this week would not have given everything they had to save their life?
+Who among those poor people on 9/11 whose anniversary was this week would not have given everything they had to save their life?

 Isn’t everything we do an effort to save ourselves from loss of one sort or another?
 Whether that be loss of health or income, of home or possessions, of family or friends, reputation or social standing.
 These are the things which make up our lives; without them we’d be lost.
 And they’re the things, should you ever wonder about yourselves -- Who do people say that I am?
 (G) – they might well refer to in response.